d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 ### -EnableException
-This parameters disables user-friendly warnings and enables the throwing of exceptions This is less user friendly, but allows catching exceptions in calling scripts
+This parameters disables user-friendly warnings and enables the throwing of exceptions This is less user friendly, but allows catching exceptions in calling scripts Usually this parameter is not used directly, but via the Enable-D365Exception cmdlet See https://github.com/d365collaborative/d365fo.tools/wiki/Exception-handling#what-does-the--enableexception-parameter-do for further information

 ```yaml
 Type: SwitchParameter